Michal-lis/air_transport_and_navigation/README.md

 Visualisations and calculations of great circles, rhumb lines, and waypoint-defined routes.
 The time calculation and the wind effect analysis on time calculations.

-The project consists of two exercises ("Tares" in Spanish), which are described in separate pdfs.
+The project consists of two exercises ("Tareas" in Spanish), which are described in separate pdfs.